What Happens After an Accident With an Uber or Lyft Driver

 There is also a middle-ground scenario: The driver has the app activated and is actively searching for matches, but has yet to accept a ride.
 If a driver causes a crash during that time, the rideshare companies have a policy that covers up to $50,000 in injury claims per person and $100,000 per accident, as well as $25,000 in property damage.
 This policy is meant to cover a driver whose own insurance covers less than this amount.
 If the driver has insurance that exceeds Uber’s middle-ground coverage, then the driver’s policy will apply instead.

-Call Vancouver Attorney John Lutgens for Help After a Rideshare Accident in Oregon or Washington State
+Call Vancouver Attorney John Lutgens for Help After a Rideshare Accident in Washington State

-For passionate and trial-ready help pursuing a personal injury or wrongful death claim after a traffic crash in Portland, Vancouver, or elsewhere throughout Oregon and Washington, contact Vancouver auto accident lawyer John Lutgens for a no-cost consultation at 360-693-2119.
+For passionate and trial-ready help pursuing a personal injury or wrongful death claim after a traffic crash in Vancouver, or elsewhere throughout Washington, contact Vancouver auto accident lawyer John Lutgens for a no-cost consultation at 360-693-2119.